Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Introduction

-A uniform cloud envelope, represented by a single layer of constant vertical distribution, optical thickness and grain size throughout the BD, would lead to a constant photo-polarimetric signal as the BD rotates about its axis.
-In contrast, fragmented clouds give rise to patches that follow the BD's rotation around its axis, leading to a variable signal, which will be considered in a follow-up study.
+In Section \ref{sec_model}, we briefly describe our 1D plane-parallel RTM, lay out our atmospheric setup, and provide the detailed formalism for simulating the disc-resolved Stokes parameters $I$, $Q$ and $U$ over an oblate (assumed ellipsoidal) surface, along with the integration procedure used to obtain the corresponding disc-integrated signal.
+We outline the main differences between our method and the current state-of-the-art.

-Using radiative transfer modeling, we examine in this paper the behavior of the Stokes parameters $I$, $Q$ and $U$ of radiation emitted by such a BD with respect to spin axis orientation, oblateness, cloud optical thickness and grain size.
-In Section \ref{sec_model}, we briefly describe our 1D plane-parallel radiative transfer model (RTM) setup, and provide the detailed formalism for simulating the disc-resolved photopolarimetric signal over an ellipsoidal surface.
-We also describe the integration procedure used to obtain the disc-integrated signal.
+A uniform cloud envelope, represented by a uniform vertical distribution along a given latitude, and constant optical thickness and grain size throughout the BD, would lead to a constant signal as the BD rotates about its axis.
+In contrast, {longitudinally asymmetric} fragmented clouds would feature patches that follow the BD's rotation around its axis, leading to a variable signal, allowing the identification of cloudy weather patterns.
+Our RT framework can model uniform as well as patchy atmospheres.
+In this paper, we focus mainly on uniform atmospheres.
+Patchy clouds will be the focus of the next paper in this series.

-Gravitational darkening is an important feature associated with oblate bodies, causing the effective temperature to vary latitudinally as the effective surface gravity, $\mathbf{g}_\mathrm{eff}$, increases with the decreasing radius of the body from the equator towards the poles.
-We show for a uniform semi-infinite Rayleigh scattering atmosphere that the temperature inhomogeneity imposed by gravity darkening amplifies the { disc-integrated} polarization of light emitted by the oblate body, as shown in Sec.\,\ref{sec_gravdark}.
+{As BDs age, they spin increasingly faster reaching exceptionally high rotational velocities due to a lack of efficient braking mechanisms \citep{mohanty2003rotation, bouvier2013observational}.
+As a result, several BDs are expected to be highly oblate \citep{basri2000observations, sengupta2001probing}. {Since oblateness affects polarization, such BDs are of special interest to us.} Gravitational darkening (GD) \citep{von1924radiative} is an important feature of fast-rotating radiative stars, which has been shown by \cite{claret2000studies} to be applicable also in the low mass limit, {including BDs}.
+The original theoretical formalism of GD developed for radiative stars has been comprehensively revised by \cite{lara2011gravity} to be applicable to convective bodies like BDs.} In Sec.\,\ref{sec_gravdark}, we use this revised formalism to examine how GD causes the effective temperature to vary latitudinally with effective surface gravity, ${g}_\mathrm{eff}$, which increases as the radius of the body decreases from the equator towards the poles.
+We show for a uniform semi-infinite Rayleigh scattering atmosphere that the temperature inhomogeneity imposed by GD strongly amplifies the disc-integrated polarization of light emitted by the oblate body.